 From the environment tabs, select the environment you would like to compare to.

-Remote environment: Specify a host and login details.
+Remote environment: Specify an URL and login details.

-Folder: Drag and Drop the top root folder of the previously exported, unziped state archiv
+Folder: Drag and Drop the top root folder of the previously exported, unzipped state archiv.

 - Environment Tab

 Select the sort of environment to connect to.

 - Environment Details

 Specify the login properties or upload a folder to connect to the second environment state.

 Once connected to a second environment, the compare view lets you see differences and either build and execute custom packages of import or export actions to rollout changes to another environment.